b0x1/microservice-architecture/openshift/README.md

 First, install [the oc client tools](https://www.openshift.org/download.html) and [oc-cluster-wrapper](https://github.com/openshift-evangelists/oc-cluster-wrapper)

-Then run the `setup.sh` script.
+Then run `setup.sh create`.
 This will bootstrap a local Openshift enviroment with Jaeger as a OpenTracing agent and a simple Syslog server (currently not optimally configured, but working).

+ATTENTION: The vanilla example app will not start properly if no syslog server is running in the OpenShift stage.

 ### Currently running on